"C IS FOR COOKIE. COOKIE."

 The other eight tracks are all pretty close to their album counterparts, aside from "Ol' 55" feeling like it belongs on Vol. 1, in that the lush piano arrangement is gone, replaced with an acoustic guitar (it sounds fine, but the piano version is way better).
 There's some novelty in hearing Tom sing the lyrics on "Diamonds on My Windshield" instead of recite them, or hearing "Nobody" before Tom started to put some growl in his voice, but aside from details like these, these versions aren't really much better or worse than the normal versions.

 I feel like the sensible thing would have been to release a single album with the best material of these two albums, but I guess that would have removed the profit potential of having two separate releases.
 Then again, a best-of from these two albums probably wouldn't have gotten a much higher grade than either one individually, so it might not have mattered.
-If you got the first one, you may a as well get this one, if only to hear "Mockin' Bird."
+If you got the first one, you may as well get this one, if only to hear "Mockin' Bird."

 Best song: Martha